PURCHASE OF A HOME

 Possession and Keys

-While there is some disagreement among lawyers and Realtors as to what time of day a purchaser is entitled to take possession, it is generally accepted that the seller can move out on the day of possession, unless a time is specified on the Offer to Purchase..
+The Offer to Purchase typically sets out the exact date and hour a purchaser is entitled to take possession.
+This would have been specified by you at the time you made the Offer to Purchase.
+Assuming you do all the things required of you in a timely manner, you should be able to take possession at that time.
 As a result, you should arrange for movers, deliveries, etc., to arrive at a time when you know the home will be vacant.
-The practical thing to do is speak to the seller directly regarding his or her moving plans.
 If you wish to change the possession date, and the seller is agreeable, please advise us of the new date and we will make the necessary arrangements with the seller's lawyer.

-The exchange of keys does not follow any definite pattern.
-Sometimes keys are exchanged through the lawyers, sometimes through real estate agents, and sometimes between the seller and buyer directly.
-If you have not arranged for the exchange of keys directly form the seller by the time you attend at our office for closing, we will endeavour to obtain the keys for you.
+Most often keys are exchanged through the lawyers, sometimes through real estate agents, and sometimes between the seller and buyer directly.
+If you have not arranged for the exchange of keys directly form the seller by the time you attend at our office for closing, we will endeavour to obtain the keys for you, however they cannot be released to you until you have done your part at our office, and we have sent the balance of downpayment to the seller's lawyers office.
+Often this means someone will have to come back to pick up keys from us.

 Home Insurance